SodiqMojeed/sodiqmojeed/content/publications/journal-article/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
 publication: "In Number Theory - Classical Foundations and Modern Perspectives.
-IntechOpen."
+IntechOpen. https://doi.org/10.5772/intechopen.1006120"
 publication_short: ""

 abstract: This chapter focuses on a bijective function between the set of rooted trees and the set of positive integers.
 It emphasizes some applications of this bijective map in chemistry and combinatorics.